elnobun/Linux-Server-Configuration/README.md

     (venv) grader@ip-10-20-30-101:/var/www/Catalog/catalog$ sudo service apache2 restart
     ```

     In your browser, put in your PUBLIC-IP-ADDRESS : `52.39.26.86`.
-Your applciation should come up.
+If you follwed the steps accordingly, Your applciation should come up.

     If you are getting `Internal server error`, You can access the Apache error log file.
 To view the last 30 lines in the error log,